 4.2.5.1.
-Be responsible for the full array of behavioral health services set forth in the Medicaid Managed Care Policy and Procedure Manual, the Department's Licensed Independent Practitioner Manual, the Physicians, Laboratories, and Other Medical Professionals Provider Manual, the Rehabilitative Behavioral Health Services Manual, the Community Mental Health manual, the Autism manual, and the Psychiatric Residential Treatment Facility portion of the Psychiatric Hospital Services manual. and ensure the provision of all Behavioral Health Services in accordance with this Contract.
+Ensure the provision of all medically necessary Behavioral Health Services set forth in the Medicaid Managed Care Policy and Procedure Guide, the Department's Licensed Independent Practitioner Manual, the Physicians, Laboratories, and Other Medical Professionals Provider Manual, the Clinic Services Manual, the Rehabilitative Behavioral Health Services Manual, the Community Mental Health manual, the Autism manual, and the Psychiatric Hospital Services manual.